DangJem/ggchord/README.md

 ```

 ### How to install ggchord？
-Install the stable version of gggenes from CRAN:
+Install the stable version of ggchord from CRAN:

 `install.packages("ggchord")`